KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 To use a custom provider with KeyboardKit Pro, make sure to register it *after* registering your license key, otherwise it will be overwritten by the license registration process.

-For instance, this is how you would register the custom provider that we created earlier, using the localized providers that the license unlocks:
+For instance, this is how you would register the custom provider that we created earlier, using the localized providers from your license:

 ```swift
 open func setupKeyboardKit() {